kaixindelele/DRLib/README.md

 # DRLib：A concise deep reinforcement learning library, integrating HER and PER for almost off policy RL algos
+A concise deep reinforcement learning library, integrating HER and PER for almost off policy RL algos.
-My DRL library with tensorflow1.14 and pytorch, add HER and PER, core codes based on https://github.com/openai/spinningup
+With tensorflow1.14 and pytorch, add HER and PER, core codes based on https://github.com/openai/spinningup

 ## 1. Installation
 1. Clone the repo and cd into it: